divorce and finances

 The person who opts to stay in the residence may now be fully responsible for paying bills associated with the home, while one spouse may not be responsible at all for housing expenses if that’s outlined in an official divorce settlement.
 Both spouses may agree to sell the home and share the profit.

 If children are involved, divorce and finances can get even more complicated.
-The decisions to make go beyond custody and visitation rights.
+The decisions to make go beyond custody and visitation rights, straight to child support and divorce agreements.
 Child support payments may be required which will need to be incorporated into your new budget.

 Divorced couples may also need to figure out how much they will both possibly contribute to their child’s education, such as paying for private school or establishing and maintaining a college fund.